As noted in Blockchain basics, a blockchain relies on a decentralized network of computers—called nodes—that communicate with each other.

 Because the node is a core component of any blockchain, it’s important to understand what makes a Substrate node unique, including the core services and libraries that are provided by default and how the node can be customized and extended to suit different project goals.

 At a high level, a Substrate node consists of two main parts:

-- A client with outer node services that handles network activity such as peer discovery, managing transaction requests, reaching consensus with peers, and responding to RPC calls.
+- A core client with outer node services that handles network activity such as peer discovery, managing transaction requests, reaching consensus with peers, and responding to RPC calls.

 - A runtime that contains all of the business logic for executing the state transition function of the blockchain.

 The following diagram illustrates this separation of responsibilities in simplified form to help you visualize the architecture and how Substrate provides a modular framework for building blockchains.

 The core client includes several outer node services that are responsible for activity that takes place outside of the runtime.
 For example, the outer node service in the core client handle peer discovery, manage the transaction pool, communicate with other nodes to reach consensus, and respond to RPC requests from the outside world.